We’re fortunate to be rewarded with confidence in the technology running our lives.

 An Airport Goes Dark

 The result?
 More than 1,000 canceled flights in and out of the airport.
-Since the airport is so large, it disrupted air travel across the United States.
+Since the airport is so large and busy, it disrupted air travel across the United States.

-Your height adjustable table has one or more motors moving it up or down.
-Inside each motor is an encoder.
-An encoder is a sensing device that converts a ‘motion’ to an ‘electrical signal’ read by a control device.
+Your standing desk has one or more motors moving it up or down.
+Inside each motor is an encoder, a sensing device converting ‘motion’ to an ‘electrical signal’ read by a control device.

-When the power to the NewHeights table is interrupted, the table essentially loses its memory and forgets where it is.
+When the power to the NewHeights desk is interrupted, the table permanently loses its memory and forgets where it is.
 After restoring power, the encoder inside the motor needs resetting.

 - Electric Clocks